 Be realistic and practical about selecting your capsule wardrobe.
 Be true to your needs.
 Don’t try to be aspirational, your wardrobe should reflect your day-to-day environment, you should be able to reach into your closet and feel comfortable wearing any piece in there.
 And those pieces should feel comfortable!
 Simplifying your decision-making process reduces stress!

 Start with a favorite piece

 Got a pair of pants or jeans that you love, a blazer or tee that you can’t live without?
 Start your capsule with that!
-Build around that favorite piece, it will be a lot easier to create your wardrobe, more fun to wear execute on your capsule strategy and you will likely be more successful with this concept.
+Build around that favorite piece, it will be a lot easier to create your wardrobe, and more fun to wear execute your capsule strategy and you will likely be more successful with this concept.
 If you don’t have a favorite piece find one!
 Might I suggest something from Chico’s?

 Plan your outfits

 Once you have selected pieces to make up your capsule wardrobe, try planning a few outfits.
 Try putting together outfits for a few days.

 If you invest the time and effort to create a capsule wardrobe you will actually have less to choose from, which is not a bad thing, but everything needs to work.
 If you have a piece that only works with part of your collection, that you only wear once in a while, then it isn’t pulling its weight and you should consider getting rid of it or swapping it for something else.
 Trends come and go and so does the money you spent on that trend!

 Forget about imposter syndrome